 While it would be great to spend more than 5 days in Iceland, most of us do not have unlimited time to spend there.
 So this itinerary will help you to find out about the main sights and attractions.
 And 5 days are better than nothing, right?

 The good news is that this post not only offers you the best sights and how to spend your days in the country, but you will also find out about the best ways to get around.
 This Iceland itinerary is great whether you do guided tours or plan a road trip, but you will also find out where to stay and more Iceland travel tips.

-I, myself, have visited Iceland twice: once in the winter (December/January) and once in July.
+I have visited Iceland twice: once in the winter (December/January) and once in summer (July).
 So, I was lucky enough to have different experiences over the course of 21 days.
-And I can tell you: Whether you visit Iceland in winter, spring, summer, or fall, this 5-day Iceland itinerary has you covered and you can use it for any time of the year with the travel highlights of my Iceland trips.
+So, I created this 5-day in Iceland itinerary for any time of the year with the travel highlights of my Iceland trips.

-Here are some quick travel tips for your 5-day trip to Iceland before talking about the best things to do in 5 days in Iceland.
+Here are some quick travel tips for your trip to Iceland before talking about the best things to do.

 Best Time to Visit Iceland in 5 Days

-Best time to visit Iceland: Whether you visit in winter or summer – or even fall and spring – each season has its charms.
-However, it is very important depending on what you want to do.
+Whether you visit Iceland in winter or summer – or even fall and spring – each season has its charms.

-I loved visiting Iceland in summer.
-It might be busy (if it weren’t for Coronavirus) and prices for accommodations are high (and attractions are very crowded), but the many hours of daylight helped me to squeeze in many activities in a day.
+- I loved visiting Iceland in the summer.
+It might be busy, and the prices for accommodations are high (and attractions are very crowded), but the many hours of daylight helped me to squeeze in many activities in a day.
 I saw about three or four times as much as I did in winter.